-- A. Periodic audits shall be made of accounts, records, financial practices, and program elements of the District, pursuant to Florida Statutes and State Board of Education rules. - B. The School Board may select an independent auditor to perform the audits of the District when the Auditor General advises a financial audit will not be completed within the twelve (12) month period immediately following the fiscal year or if otherwise deemed needed by the Board. - 1.
-Selection of the financial auditor shall be pursuant to provisions in Section 11.45, Florida Statutes.
-Other auditors may be selected as permitted by law. - 2.
-The certified public accountant who coordinates the financial audit shall have completed twenty-four (24) hours of in-service training in government or governmental auditing as approved by the Board of Accountancy within the last three (3) years. - 3.
+- A. Periodic audits shall be made of accounts, records, financial practices, and program elements of the District, pursuant to Florida Statutes and State Board of Education rules. - B. The School Board shall select an independent auditor to perform the audits of the District when the Auditor General advises a financial audit will not be completed within the twelve (12) month period immediately following the fiscal year or if otherwise deemed needed by the Board. - 1.
+The School Board shall establish an audit committee as required by Florida Statutes.
+This committee shall assist in selecting an auditor to conduct the annual financial audit. - 2.
+Selection of the financial auditor shall be pursuant to provisions in Section 218.391, Florida Statutes. - 3.
+The certified public accountant who coordinates the financial audit shall have completed twenty-four (24) hours of inservice training in government or governmental auditing as approved by the Board of Accountancy within the last three (3) years. - 4.
 At the conclusion of the audit fieldwork, the preliminary findings shall be discussed with the Superintendent or designee.
-The auditor's comments shall reflect items which are intended to be included in the final audit report. - II.
-Audits of Internal Accounts - A. Each principal shall report in writing or email to the auditor of internal accounts within twenty (20) working days of receiving an audit report.
-The written report shall address the audit report and any discrepancies cited therein. - B. The Superintendent may direct an audit of a school's internal accounts without prior notification.
-Such audits may be conducted by a School Board employee or an independent accounting firm. - C. Reference policy 7.32. - III.
-Non-financial audits shall be conducted by persons or entities qualified to conduct audits of the programs, functions, or services to be audited.
+The auditor's comments shall reflect items which are intended to be included in the final audit report. - C. Other auditors may be selected as permitted by law.